Year 7 (11+)

 Overseas applicants must hold a full British or EU passport, subject to changes in national legislation, or have residency rights in the UK.
 All applications to the Sixth Form should be submitted to the school by 1st December in the year prior to admission.

 Note: A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).

-A previously looked after child is a child who was previously looked after but, immediately after being looked after ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order.
+A previously looked after child is a child who was previously looked after but, immediately after being looked after, ceased to be so because they became subject to an adoption, residence or special guardianship order.